top of page

 Please support us by allowing Google Ads on our website.
 Thanks!

-Trip Planning: Kinmen, Penghu & Matsu Islands — The Knowledge
+Taiwan Tip: Kinmen, Penghu & Matsu Islands (金澎马跳岛游) — The Knowledge

-This post will be where I log the information that I did not include in my other posts for the Kinmen-Penghu-Matsu (金门-澎湖-马祖) trip.
-I hope this will make a good starting reference for travellers intending to travel to the Taiwan Strait (台湾海峡) or even to Taiwan.
+This post is where I put down information that I did not include in my other posts for the Kinmen-Penghu-Matsu (金门-澎湖-马祖) trip.
+I hope this will make a good starting reference for travellers intending to island-hop in the Taiwan Strait (台湾海峡) or even to Taiwan.
 If you are a Singapore passport holder, then all the more you should read this.

-For me, I won't have to re-do all the homework again if I were to revisit the islands next time.
-This post will be where I start.
+For me, I won't have to re-do all the homework again if I plan to revisit the islands next time.
+This post will be where I refresh my memory.

 The most important considerations when planning a trip are the destination's pubic holidays and climate.
-These two factors normally determined the peak and off-peak travel seasons and hence the costs of travelling.
+These two factors normally determined the peak and off-peak travel seasons and hence the costs and ease of travelling.

 1. The Holidays